Springlike warmth, which set records in the West, to become entrenched in the East

-There are signs the heat could last well into November, bringing the potential for warmth for some, while also introducing the possibility of an anomalously mild winter for much of the county.
+There are signs the heat could last well into November, bringing the potential for warmth for some while also introducing the possibility of an anomalously mild winter for much of the county.

 Records tied or broken across the West